shsmysore/learn-angular/README.md

 ### String interpolation
 Creates a binding to type script.
 Anything that returns a string or that can be converted into string.

+### Property binding
+We can bind type script values into html properties.
+(Like the 'disabled' property of the html button)